Cinema Complex!

 Cinema Complex! (シネマこんぷれっくす！, Shinema Konpurekkusu!) is a Japanese manga series written and illustrated by Billy.
 It was serialized in Fujimi Shobo's Monthly Dragon Age magazine from April 2017 to October 2020.

+Synopsis

+Gakuto Atagawa, a new student at Harimoku Academy and a huge movie fan, was determined to experience the kind of passionate youth he'd seen in films.
+However, due to a lack of members, he ends up joining the school's most eccentric club, the Film Club (nicknamed "The Death Club"), which is on the verge of being demoted to a mere hobby group.
+With no other choice, he sets his sights on making a student film and presenting it at the school festival, but things quickly go awry, and he finds himself engaged in daily film discussions with his eccentric upperclassmen.

 Publication

-Written and illustrated by Billy, Cinema Complex! was serialized in Fujimi Shobo's Monthly Dragon Age magazine from April 8, 2017 to October 9, 2020.
-Its chapters were compiled into six tankōbon volumes released from December 9, 2017 to January 9, 2021.
+Written and illustrated by Billy, Cinema Complex! was serialized in Fujimi Shobo's Monthly Dragon Age magazine from April 8, 2017, to October 9, 2020.
+Its chapters were compiled into six tankōbon volumes released from December 9, 2017, to January 9, 2021.